apmp-dxfg/m-layer-concept/docs/m_layer_intro.rst

     Expression(26.4552,pound)
     <BLANKLINE>

-Note that no aspect is displayed now (an aspect is not inferred from the scale provided).
-In many cases, a scale alone is considered sufficient to express a magnitude (as with standard SI formats).
+Note that no aspect is displayed in this case (aspect is not inferred from the scale provided).
+A scale alone may be considered sufficient to express a magnitude (as it is with standard SI formats).
 However, an aspect is needed to adequately represent a wider range of measurement data and to handle special cases that arise in the SI.